GoAskAway/rill/docs/API.md

 ## SDK (rill/sdk)

-SDK used by plugin developers, runs in the QuickJS sandbox.
+SDK used by guest developers, runs in the QuickJS sandbox.

 ### Virtual Components